Khlong Bang Phai MRT station

 To its east is the Rattanawadi village, and the MRT Purple Line Depot, housing the main maintenance workshop, operations control centre, railway system operations, and a three-floor Park & Ride building.
 To the west the station serves commuters from the Bua Thong residential area.
 The Regency and Suphanan villages are here.

-The station has four entrances from the Karnjanapisek road at street level.
+The station has four entrances from the Kanchanaphisek road at street level.